Category Archives: Books

 Statistical Inference for Everybody and a Linguist (in progress)

 This book is work in progress.
-I restarted essentially from scratch in 2025.
-It’s a strongly frequentist introduction to statistics without any friggin’ software package.
+I restarted essentially from scratch in 2025, and I hope two designated a-authors will join shortly.
+It’s a cleanly frequentist introduction to statistics without any friggin’ software package.
 In this book you get to use paper, a pen, and a pocket calculator.
-Why does “hands-on introduction to statistics” mean that we’re flooded with R commands starting on page 1?
-Why is it evil to use frequentist statistics by ramming commands into R without a deeper understanding, but it’s hip and totally “good” to do the same with Bayesian statistics?
-This book is for people without a deadline who would like to do some serious thinking (with me) about what inferential frequentist statistics is actually trying to do for us.
-Without the usual misinterpretations.
-No real-life data sets are used in this book, only intentionally simplified fictional examples from toy linguistics.
+Why does “hands-on introduction to statistics” always mean that we’re flooded with R commands starting on page 1?
+This book is for people without a deadline who would like to do some serious thinking (with me) about what inferential frequentist statistics actually does for us, but without the usual misinterpretations.
+No real-life data sets are used in this book, only intentionally simplified fictional examples from toy linguistics and lots of simulations.
 Who cares about the examples anyway?
+As I’m not a statistician and above all not perfect, please don’t hesitate to look at whatever is there at the moment.
+If you find errors, tear the PDF apart, throw it in my face, and tell me about those errors as harshly as you can.
+Yell at me if necessary!
+I’m serious.
+As opposed to many of our colleagues, I find nothing more satisfying than being corrected and understanding why I was wrong.
+I’m not being ironic, sarcastic, or what have you.
+Email me or submit a ticket on GitHub.

-The GitHub links to this highly unfinished work are here…
+The GitHub links to this work in progress:

 PDF direct: https://github.com/rsling/Inferencelinguistics/blob/main/main.pdf